Bubblegum Crisis Tokyo 2040: Reception

 Critical reception of Bubblegum Crisis Tokyo 2040 has been generally positive, with some deeming it an improvement over the original OVA series.
 Jason Bustard of THEM Anime Reviews gave the series a rating of 4 out of 5 stars, calling it a fitting tribute to the original Bubblegum Crisis.
 He praised the story, music, and character designs, deeming them an improvement upon the original series.
 He also praised the character development, stating that "lots of detail went into humanizing the various cast members.
 From Nene's snack habits, to Priss's icy mercenary attitude, to Linna (best known from the original for her acrobatic green hardsuit) tripping all over herself the first time she tries on her suit, the characters shine with personality; a big improvement over the somewhat distant characters of the OVA."

-Tim Henderson and Theron Martin of Anime News Network praised the series, with Henderson giving the series a B− rating, and stating that "Bubblegum Crisis Tokyo 2040 is a difficult beast to heartily recommend, but it's hardly a show to ward potential viewers away from either."
-Henderson praised the character designs, animation, and story, but criticized the opening episodes for being slow, and the ending for not being very original.
-Martin gave the series a higher rating of B+, praising the story, character designs, character development, soundtrack, and the English dub, but criticized the ending, stating that "the pseudo-philosophizing which is especially prevalent near the end gets to be a little much."
+Tim Henderson and Theron Martin of Anime News Network praised the series.
+Henderson gave the series a rating of B−, stating that "Bubblegum Crisis Tokyo 2040 is a difficult beast to heartily recommend, but it's hardly a show to ward potential viewers away from either."
+Henderson handed out praise the character designs, animation, and story, but criticized the opening episodes for being slow, and the ending for not being very original.
+Martin gave the series a higher rating of B+, handing out praise for the story, character designs, character development, soundtrack, and the English dub, but criticized the ending, stating that "the pseudo-philosophizing which is especially prevalent near the end gets to be a little much."

+Benjamin Wright of Animerica gave Bubblegum Crisis Tokyo 2040 a positive review, handing out praise for the character development, soundtrack, animation, and story, stating that "2040 exchanges the OAVs' breakneck pace for a more gradual, ominous feeling, and dopes the atmosphere with the sense of a coming storm."